Swaminathan Committee Report: Analysis of Kisan Suicides & MSP.

 • Reforms to enable farmers to have equitable access to water.

-4. Recommendation related to Productivity of Agriculture:
+4. Recommendations related to the Productivity of Agriculture:

-• Substantial increase in public investment in agriculture related infrastructure.
-For example- In irrigation, drainage, land development, water conservation etc.
+• Substantial increase in public investment in agriculture-related infrastructure.
+For example- In irrigation, drainage, land development, water conservation, etc.

 • Establishment of advanced soil testing laboratories which will help in detecting micro-nutrient deficiencies.